brainskev/Capstone-project-01/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 COP 27 - UN Climate Change Conference <a name="about-project"></a>
+# 📖 Capstone-project-01 <a name="about-project"></a>

-**COP 27** This is my first capstone project for modlue 1.
+**Capstone-project-01** This is my first capstone project for modlue 1.
 It is a conference website built for United nations Climate change.

 ## 🛠 Built With <a name="built-with"></a>